-1. Name of Traveler: Rachel Kelly 2.
+1. Name of Traveler: Stephen Cote 2.
 Sponsor(s) who will be paying for the trip: Center Forward 3.
 Travel Destination(s): Middleburg, VA a.
-Date of Departure: April 5, 2019 Date of Return: April 7, 2019 o.
+Date of Departure: April 5, 2019 Date of Return: April 7, 2019 b.
 Will you be extending the trip at your personal expense?
 Yes No If yes, list dates at personal expense: 5. a.
-Will you be accompanied by a family member at the sponsor's expense? 🔲 Yes 🗹 No If yes: (1) Name of Accompanying Family Member: (2) Relationship to Traveler: Spouse Other (specify): (3) Accompanying Family Member is at least 18 years of age: Yes No 6. a.
-Did the trip sponsor answer "Yes" to Question 8(c) on the Primary Trip Sponsor Form (i.e., travel is sponsored be entity that employs a registered federal lobbyist or a foreign agent)?
-Yes No y an o.
+Will you be accompanied by a family member at the sponsor's expense?
+Yes No If yes:(1) Name of Accompanying Family Member: (2) Relationship to Traveler: Spouse Child Other (specify): (3) Accompanying Family Member is at least 18 years of age: Yes No 6. a.
+Did the trip sponsor answer "Yes" to Question 8(c) on the Primary Trip Sponsor Form (i.e., travel is sponsored by an entity that employs a registered federal lobbyist or a foreign agent)?
+Yes No b.
 If yes, and you are requesting lodging for two nights, explain why the second night is warranted: 7.
 Primary Trip Sponsor Form is attached, including agenda, invitee list, and any other attachments and contributing sponsor forms: Yes No NOTE: The agenda should show the traveler's individual schedule, including departure and arrival times and identify the specific events in which the traveler will be participating.
 8. Explain why participation in the trip is connected to the traveler's individual official or representational duties.
-Stashould include their job title and how the activities on the itinerary relate to their duties.
-As Chief of Staff to the Chair of the New Democrat Coalition, I will be able to speak to the priorities of the Coalition aff as well as the importance of finding common ground solutions.
+Staff should include their job title and how the activities on the itinerary relate to their duties.
+This is an issues conference focused on staff education, which will be beneficial to my work as the Republican Staff Director of the House Financial Services Committee.
+In that role, I advise Members of Congress on policy alternatives when business is before the committee or on the House floor.
 9. Is the traveler aware of any registered federal lobbyists or foreign agents involved planning, organizing, requesting, or arranging the trip?
-Yes No monotonica 10 For staff travelers, to be completed by your employing Member: ADVANCED AUTHORIZATION OF EMPLOYEE TRAVEL di tra ereby authorize the individual named above, an employee of the U.S. House of Representatives who works under rect supervision, to accept expenses for the trip described in this request.
-I have determined that the above-describivel is in connection with my employee's official duties and that acceptance of these expenses will not create the pearance that the employee is using public office for private gain.
-Si nature of Employing Member Date 3/5/2019
+10 For staff travelers, to be completed by your employing Member: ADVANCED AUTHORIZATION OF EMPLOYEE TRAVEL di: tra ereby authorize the individual named above, an employee of the U.S. House of Representatives who works under my rect supervision, to accept expenses for the trip described in this request.
+I have determined that the above-described well is in connection with my employee's official duties and that acceptance of these expenses will not create the pearance that the employee is using public office for private gain.
+Sig enature of Employing Member 2/6/19 Date 3/6/19